Maharam's Synagogue: Architecture

 The building was fragmented on two long, narrow and preceded by a vestibule, rooms: a main room for prayers, clinged to the prayers' room in Maharshal's Synagogue and a women's zone from the external side.
 Both of the rooms had a wooden ceiling.

-On the middle of the main room for prayers, a short, 8-sided, 2-entry and surrounded by banister, the bimah.
-On the Eastern wall, an ark was located, with Decalogue's memorials and covered by a parochet with the Star of David embroidered.
-Besides, on this wall, a polychrome was painted as well as an unidentified picture.
+The bimah, being short, octagonal, two-entry and surrounded by banister, was located in the middle of the main room for prayers.
+Located on the eastern wall was an ark, with Decalogue's memorials and covered by a parochet with the Star of David embroidered.
+Also on this wall was painted a polychrome as well as an unidentified picture.